Table of Contents[Hide][Show]

 The European Union has banned the use of this ingredient in toys, childcare articles, and cosmetics.
 The State of California has classified it as a reproductive and developmental toxicant.
 Studies have demonstrated that DBP can change the expression of genes important in the synthesis of sex hormones and in the development of the reproductive organs.

-DBP has also been correlated with changes in sperm motility and decreased sperm concentration, decreased fertility, and changes in hormone levels in adult men. (source)
+DBP has also been correlated with changes in sperm motility and decreased sperm concentration, decreased fertility, and changes in hormone levels in adult men, according to the EWG.

 This being said, there is not enough evidence to conclude that is carcinogenic, though some sources suggest that the mounting evidence points to this.

 It is not just the reproductive system that is affected either.
 A 2007 Taiwanese study found that pregnant women with higher concentrations of DBP had a tendency towards hypothyroidism.

 Based on these human and animal studies, an acceptable daily intake has been established by toxicologists at the U.S. Consumer Product Safety Commission as 0.2 mg/kg/day.
 In the European Union, the tolerable daily intake is established as 0.01mg/kg/day.